telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 #### JSON

 The **JSON** inspector interprets the selected request or response body as a JavaScript Object Notation (JSON) formatted string, showing a tree view of the JSON object nodes.
-If the body can't be interpreted as JSON, the tree view will remain empty.
-The JSON inspector can render the data even if the request or response is compressed or has HTTP chunked encoding applied.
+The tree view will remain empty if the body can't be interpreted as JSON.
+The JSON inspector can render the data even if the request or response is compressed or has HTTP chunked encoding.
 The JSON inspector provides an __Expand All / Collapse All__ toggle button to expand or collapse all JSON tree nodes.

 >important If the JSON data is malformed, for example, the name component of a name/value pair is unquoted, the JSON inspector will show a warning in the footer.